joakibj/julekarenalender/README.md

 Trivia
 ------

-This application has been used for several years at the NAV Arena project during the holidays.
+This application has been used for several years at the NAV Arena project during the holidays from 2008-2011.
 The first versions was created by Arne C. Jervell.

 In 2012 and 2013 it is used at the NAV BA project.

 License
 -------

-To Be Determined
+MIT License.

+Please see the LICENSE file for the license text in verbatim.